NeerajNero/Task-Flow/README.md

-# SimpleCRM — Enterprise Multi-Tenant Backend
+# SimpleCRM — Multi-Tenant Backend

 A production-ready, event-driven CRM backend built with **NestJS**, **Docker**, and **PostgreSQL**.